What should I do if I am arrested?

 Where can I pay my court fines, fees, restitution, and other costs?

-methods below.
-However, some traffic violations require that you show proof of insurance, drivers license, or other required items before the traffic citation can be considered closed.
+You may pay your court fines, fees, and other costs using one of the four methods below.
+The Clerk’s office accepts American Express, Discover, Mastercard and Visa.
+Some traffic violations require that you show proof of insurance, drivers license, or other required items before the traffic citation can be considered closed.
 Failure to do so may result in the suspension of the defendant's drivers license.

-- Pay in person at our County Criminal department located on the second floor of the M.C.
-Blanchard Judicial Building, 190 W Government St., Pensacola, FL
+- Pay in person at our Collections division located on the first floor of the M.C.
+Blanchard Judicial Building, 190 W Government St., Pensacola, Florida 32502.

-- Send a check by mail to the Clerk's office, payable to "Clerk of Court"
+- Send a check by mail to the Clerk of the Circuit Court, ATTN: Collections, P.O.
+Box 333, Pensacola, Florida 32591.
+Make all checks payable to "Clerk of Court."

 Do you accept payments via telephone?